Is it possible to get big off just tofu and vegetables?

 5. Make A Commitment To Exercise Regularly

-If you’re looking to bulk up, you’ll need to do more than making the gym a New Year’s Resolution.
+If you’re looking to bulk up, you’ll need to do more than make the gym a New Year’s Resolution.

 Commitment to a healthy diet and exercise is key for muscle gain.
 As quoted by researchers:

 “Persistence in [weight] training and diet is essential [for muscle gains].
-Recently, research has shown that hypertrophy that occurs at initial stages of RT (~4 sessions) is mostly attributable to muscle damage-induced cell swelling, with the majority of strength gains resulting from neural adaptations (8−12 sessions).
+2019 research by the International Journal of Environmental Research and Public Health has shown that hypertrophy that occurs at initial stages of RT (~4 sessions) is mostly attributable to muscle damage-induced cell swelling, with the majority of strength gains resulting from neural adaptations (8−12 sessions).
 Within the latter phase of RT (6−10 weeks), growth begins to become the dominant factor.
-[1]”
+[2]”

 - Michal Krzysztofik, PhD in Sports Theory